Racial Justice Resources

 - [AAMC] AAMC Statement on Executive Order Combating Race & Sex Stereotyping

 - AAMC: While the executive order contains some elements that are universally agreed upon and with which we agree, it also exhibits a misunderstanding of most diversity and inclusion training programs and therefore will only further divide an already fragmented nation…The central purpose of diversity and inclusion training is, in fact, to bring the country together, not to further divide it.
 Only through better understanding of our conscious and unconscious biases, learning about other cultures in our pluralistic society, reaffirming our commitment to being anti-racist, and challenging long-held beliefs – that we hold ourselves and that we hold about others – will we heal the divisions now shaking our nation to its core”.
-The referenced Executive Order can be found here.
+View the referenced Executive Order.

 - [NPR] Neuroscience Has a Whiteness Problem: This Research Project Aims to Fix It.